Rebel Yell (song): In popular culture

-"Rebel Yell" has been covered by many different bands such as Children of Bodom, HIM, Drowning Pool, Scooter, Dope, Black Veil Brides, Adrenaline Mob, Bullets and Octane, Otherwise, Kill Hannah, Blue Stahli, and Queensrÿche.
-It was referenced in Against Me!'s 2007 song "Thrash Unreal" (she can still hear that rebel yell just as loud as it was in 1983).
+"Rebel Yell" has been covered by many different bands such as The Dillinger Escape Plan, Children of Bodom, HIM, Drowning Pool, Scooter, Dope, Black Veil Brides, Adrenaline Mob, Bullets and Octane, Otherwise, Kill Hannah, Blue Stahli, and Queensrÿche.
+It was referenced in Against Me!'s 2007 song "Thrash Unreal" ("she can still hear that rebel yell just as loud as it was in 1983").

-The song appears in a cassette tape in the videogame Metal Gear Solid V: The Phantom Pain and can be heard during gameplay.
+The song appears in a cassette tape in the video game Metal Gear Solid V: The Phantom Pain and can be heard during gameplay.

-The song is featured in the video game WWE 2K16.
+The song is featured in the video games WWE 2K16, BandFuse: Rock Legends and Guitar Hero World Tour, as well as in Rock Band 2 as downloadable content.

-The song has been parodied in a 1985 Sesame Street segment entitled "Rebel L" directed by Jon Stone, with Billy Idle (a Idol-lookalike Muppet) lying in his bedroom one night when he's awakened by a little rebellious letter L dancing and singing on his front lawn until the police arrive to stop it from disturbing the peace, which Idle and the officers end up singing and dancing along with.
-The song also appeared on Sesame Street compilation albums 1993's Sesame Road, Volume 1 and the 2014 digital album Lyrical Letters.
+The song was parodied in a 1985 Sesame Street segment entitled "Rebel L" directed by Jon Stone, with Billy Idle (an Idol-lookalike Muppet) lying in his bedroom one night when he's awakened by a little rebellious letter L dancing and singing on his front lawn until the police arrive to stop it from disturbing the peace, which Idle and the officers end up singing and dancing along with.
+The song also appeared on Sesame Street compilation albums; 1993's Sesame Road, Volume 1 and the 2014 digital album Lyrical Letters.

 The music video of "Rebel Yell" appeared in the 1988 film Big starring Tom Hanks.